cloudmesh/cloudmesh-mpi/examples/sort/mpi_doc.md

 If the rank of the processor is in the second half (between _split_ and _split_ * 2), then it will send its sorted subarray to its "left" partner to be merged.
 Otherwise, if the rank of the processor is in the first half (between 0 and _split_), it will recieve a sorted subarray from its "right" partner and then merge it with the subarray that it currently contains.
 When a subarray is sent, it is sent to the processor with rank _rank - split_, ensuring that the processor that it is sent to has a rank between 0 and _split_.
 This guarantees that each subarray that is sent gets sent to a merging processor.
 Similarly, when a subarray is received, it is received from a processor with rank _rank + split_, ensuring that the subarray is a sorted array to be merged.
 This mapping guarantees a unique pairing between left and right child.

 Once received, the subarrays are merged together.
-The merging algorithm can be defined by the user.
+The merging algorithm can be defined by the user, and will be referred to as the **sub-sort algorithm**.
 There are currently two merging algorithms that can be used: a sequential merge that uses the well-known technique of using appending the smaller of two array elements to a third array, or a "fast" merge that simply combines the two arrays using the built-in Python _sorted_ function.

 Then, each individual send/recieve operates as following: